 Make an appointment with your child’s doctor if:

-the lymph nodes continue to grow over many weeks
+- the lymph nodes continue to grow or do not shrink to normal size over many weeks

-Give your child acetaminophen or ibuprofen to treat pain or fever over 39°C (102°F).
+- Give your child acetaminophen or ibuprofen to treat pain or fever.

-Make an appointment with your child’s doctor if she develops unusual bruising or is losing weight.
+- Make an appointment with your child’s doctor if they develop unusual bruising or are losing weight.